Tackling Tire Failures: What Every Driver Should Know

 Tire Safety Tips

-- Regular Inspections: Don’t rely on just looking at your tires to check inflation.
-Use a reliable tire professional to inspect your tires and follow the proper inflation guidelines in your car’s manual or on a placard in the glove compartment or driver’s doorjamb.
+- Get Regular Inspections – Do not rely on visual checks alone.
+Have a tire professional inspect your tires and follow the inflation guidelines listed in your vehicle’s manual or on the door placard.

-- Check Tire Age: Tires older than six years can become brittle and prone to blowouts.
-Look for the date code on your tires, which tells you when they were made.
-This code can be found along the edge of the tire where it meets the rim/hubcap.
-For example, a code of 0806 means the tire was made in the eighth week of 2006.
+- Check Tire Age – Tires older than six years can dry out and become more likely to fail—even if the tread looks good.
+Look for the DOT date code on the sidewall.
+For example, “0806” means the tire was made in the 8th week of 2006.

 Meet Our Defective Tire Attorneys